harish-shivaram/shilly-jekyll/_books/2023-01-17-the-sparrow.md

 date: 2023-01-17
 image: /images/blog/3109.jpg
 layout: post
-excerpt: For the greater glory of God, but does that apply when dealing with alien creatures with even more alien cultures?
+description: For the greater glory of God, but does that apply when dealing with alien creatures with even more alien cultures?
 book: true
 ---